Table of Contents

 Unfortunately, there are many instances where paramedics and EMTs act carelessly or negligently while carrying out their tasks and responsibilities.
 The hectic and demanding atmosphere in which paramedics and EMTs must work fosters negligence, carelessness, and recklessness.
 Even a seemingly insignificant error or negligence can result in irreparable harm, death, disability, or even life-long suffering.

-Emergency Medical Service Negligence arises in the below-mentioned scenarios.
+Negligence in EMS/ Emergency Medical Service arises in the below-mentioned scenarios.

 - There is a duty to act